BestTimesToVisit.com Logo

 nature

-Utah boasts multiple International Dark Sky Parks, offering unparalleled views of the Milky Way.
-Head to Capitol Reef National Park or Great Basin National Park (just over the Nevada border but easily accessible from western Utah) on a moonless night for a celestial spectacle that will leave you awestruck.
-Pack a blanket and prepare to be humbled by the cosmos.
+Utah boasts several International Dark Sky Parks, offering unparalleled views of the Milky Way.
+Head to Capitol Reef or Bryce Canyon after sunset for a celestial spectacle that will leave you awestruck.
+Pack a blanket and download a stargazing app to identify constellations.

 attraction